Published by Christina Riley. Last Updated on November 17, 2023.

 Circa 1800 is a place where we can brunch every weekend morning, especially around Christmas in Fayetteville!
 Offered on both Saturday and Sunday, you can’t go wrong with anything on the menu.

 From a build-your-own Bloody Mary bar to the signature Chicken and Waffles, Circa 1800 prides itself on locally sourced ingredients.
-Sip on North Carolina draft beers or Craft Pickle Martini with North Carolina spirts.
+Sip on North Carolina draft beers or a Craft Pickle Martini with North Carolina spirits.

 Ready to Enjoy Christmas Fayetteville and Winter, Too?

-Seriously, add “Christmas in Fayetteville” to your list of winter things to do in North Carolina and you won’t be disappointed!
+Seriously, add “Christmas in Fayetteville” to your winter in NC Bucket List, and you won’t be disappointed!